Our Annual Recital

-Check out the video below for highlights from our 2017 dance recital.
+Check out the video below for highlights from one of our dance recitals.

 The Recital—A Dancer’s Chance to Perform!

-Yes, it may seem early, but here at BPA we’re already talking about performance time for 2018!
+Yes, it may seem early, but here at BPA we’re already talking about performance time!
 Just as soccer players have tournaments, football players have games, and gymnasts have meets, dancers have performances.
 More than a year’s worth of planning goes into our annual performance at BPA—better known to most people as “the recital.”